Yele language: Taboos and special registers

-There are three different types of taboos present in Yélî Dnye: vocabulary avoided by women, vocabulary avoided when in the presence of in-laws and vocabulary related to sacred places.
-However, since the language has fallen into disuse, many of these language changes are no longer used.
+There are three different types of taboos present in Yélî Dnye: vocabulary avoided by women, vocabulary avoided when in the presence of in-laws, and vocabulary related to sacred places.
+However, since the language has fallen into disuse, much of this special vocabulary is no longer used.

 Additionally, special registers and terms are used when discussing shell money (kêndapî), at a mortuary feast (kpaakpaa) and during songs.

 Women's language

 As a form of women's speech, women avoid certain words, especially those related to the sea.
 Instead, other words are substituted.

 In-laws

 Since great respect is shown to in-laws on Rossel Island, speakers of Yélî Dnye will not say their in-laws' names, will only speak of each in-law using the polite third-person plural pronoun yi, and will replace certain words when speaking near them.
 While the alternative vocabulary is mostly no longer used, the name and pronoun taboos are still observed.

 Most of the taboo words are body parts, clothing or carried possessions.
 Not all body words are replaced, however: for example, 'neck', 'Adam's apple' and 'stomach' retain their everyday forms.